Lex Luthor: Final Crisis

 In the Final Crisis crossover, Luthor joins the Inner Circle of Libra's Secret Society of Super Villains.
 After learning Libra is a prophet of Darkseid, Lex Luthor opposes him, unwilling to be a mindless slave while Earth is largely destroyed.
-Working with Doctor Sivana, Luthor seemingly destroys Libra and overrides the will-destroying Anti-Life Equation being broadcast into the helmets of the Justifiers, humans forced to obey Darkseid.
+Working with Doctor Sivana, Luthor seemingly destroys Libra and overrides the Anti-Life Equation being broadcast into the helmets of the Justifiers, humans forced to obey Darkseid.
 Luthor subsequently assists Superman in leading the assault against Darkseid's forces, noting that Superman can consider this a legendary first team-up between "good" and "bad."
-Luthor joins those assisting Superman and his remaining allies in constructing a new wish-granting Miracle Machine, which is later used to reset the universe without Darkseid's presence.
+Luthor joins those assisting Superman and his remaining allies in constructing the Miracle Machine, which is later used to reset the universe without Darkseid's presence.

 New Krypton

 Luthor is finally found guilty for his crimes.
 Rather than spend life in prison, he is recruited by General Sam Lane to serve out his sentence by working for the secretive Project 7734, accessing the knowledge stored within the captured Brainiac.
 Luthor successfully accesses Brainiac's brain, using it to activate the villain's ship and robotic drones.
 Luthor is then tasked with studying the genetic potential of the seemingly dead body of Doomsday.

 Luthor later manages to use Brainiac's ship to kill the soldiers assigned to watch him.
 Brainiac frees himself from Luthor's control and the two make their escape.
 Forming an alliance, Brainiac promises Luthor can have Earth when he is done with it.
 Lex returns to Smallville, where it is revealed his sister Lena is alive, physically and mentally handicapped, and living with her daughter Lori.
 In an effort to prove his abilities to Superboy, Lex manages to counter Lena's disabilities, allowing her to walk and regain greater mental awareness, then quickly reverses the process, leaving her completely catatonic.
 Luthor then informs Superboy that so long as Superman is alive, he will never reveal how he helped Lena.
 Seeing Superboy now as a failed experiment due to having 50% "wrong alien DNA", Luthor and Brainiac create another binary clone with their own genetics.